Hey beautiful mamma's…

 So let's get you set up with your own hosting…

 Firstly, go to SiteGround's website and choose their StartUp plan.

 This will be more than enough when you first start out.

-Once you've selected your plan, you'll enter the next screen, where you need to choose a blog/domain name!
+Once you've selected your plan, you'll enter the next screen, where you need to choose a blog/domain name and register it!

 4. Choosing your Blog & Domain Name

 Your blog/domain name is what you'll see when it gets typed in the search bar!